The counterjet dominates the production of PeV photons from Cyg X-3: Introduction

 \section{Introduction}

 The high-mass binary Cyg X-3 is among the first X-ray binaries discovered \citep{Giacconi67}.
 Despite many years of intensive research, it remains a puzzling system.
-It hosts either a neutron star or a black hole, though the presence of a black hole appears more likely; see \citet{Koljonen17} and \citet{Antokhin22} for discussions.
-The donor of Cyg X-3 is a Wolf-Rayet (hereafter WR) star \citep{vanKerkwijk92, vanKerkwijk96, Koljonen17}, which implies that most of the accreting matter is composed of helium.
-This high-mass X-ray binary is unusually compact, with the orbital period of $P_{\rm orb}\approx 4.8$ h (\citealt{Antokhin19} and references therein).
-This implies the semi-major axis of $a\approx 2.7\times 10^{11}(M/20\msun)^{1/3}$ cm, where $M$ is the total mass.
-Cyg X-3 appears to be seen at a low orbital inclination; \citet{Antokhin22} estimated $i=29.5\degr\pm 1.2\degr$ by modeling the average infrared (IR) and X-ray light curves, while \citep{Veledina24b} constrained the viewing angle to $26\degr\leq i\leq 28\degr$ in order to explain the measured very high linear X-ray polarization degree ($>20\%$; \citealt{Veledina24}).
-The distance to Cyg X-3 was determined based on a radio parallax as $D\approx 9.7\pm 0.5$ kpc and based on Galactic proper motion and line-of-sight radial velocity measurements as $9 \pm 1$ kpc \citep{Reid23}.
+It hosts either a neutron star or a black hole, though a black hole appears more likely; see \citet{Koljonen17} and \citet{Antokhin22} for discussions.
+The donor of Cyg X-3 is a Wolf-Rayet (hereafter WR) star \citep{vanKerkwijk92, vanKerkwijk96, Koljonen17}.
+This high-mass X-ray binary is unusually compact, with an orbital period of $P_{\rm orb}\approx 4.8$ h (\citealt{Antokhin19} and references therein).
+This implies a semi-major axis of $a\approx 2.7\times 10^{11}(M/20\msun)^{1/3}$ cm, where $M$ is the total mass.
+Cyg X-3 appears to be seen at a low orbital inclination; \citet{Antokhin22} estimated $i=29.5\degr\pm 1.2\degr$ by modeling the average infrared (IR) and X-ray light curves, while \citet{Veledina24b} constrained the viewing angle to $26\degr\leq i\leq 28\degr$ to explain the measured very high linear X-ray polarization degree ($>20\%$; \citealt{Veledina24}).
+The distance to Cyg X-3 was determined from radio parallax as $D\approx 9.7\pm 0.5$ kpc and from Galactic proper motion and line-of-sight radial velocity measurements as $9 \pm 1$ kpc \citep{Reid23}.
 We assume $D=9$\,kpc and $i=28\degr$ henceforth.